Restaurant listings for the BT Dining Guide are written Pamela Robin Brandt (

 At this friendly natural foods establishment, one of Miami’s first, there’s a full stock of vitamins and nutritional supplements.
 But the place’s hearty soups, large variety of entrées (including fresh fish and chicken as well as vegetarian selections), lighter bites like miso burgers with secret “sun sauce” (which would probably make old sneakers taste good), and daily specials are a tastier way to get healthy.
 An under-ten-buck early-bird dinner is popular with the former long-hair, now blue-hair, crowd.
 Frozen yogurt, fresh juices, and smoothies complete the menu. $-$$

 Il Piccolo Café

 2112 NE 123rd St.

 Talk about a neighborhood institution.
-The owners of this longtime Italian eatery remember frequent visits from Miami native Michelle Bernstein and her parents -- when the celebrity chef was a kid.
-The place is still child-friendly, and though the “piccolo” space is indeed small, portions are prodigious.
-Most dishes will evoke nostalgia, including our own favorite white-wine-sauce-drenched sin -- lemony egg-battered veal piccata with capers and artichokes.
-But there are surprises not found at most old school red-sauce joints, too, like lunchtime’s surprisingly tasty Cuban sandwich. $$
+The owners of this longtime Italian eatery remember frequent visits from Miami native Michelle Bernstein and her parents -- when the celeb chef was a kid.
+The “piccolo” space has since expanded, but the place is still child-friendly, and portions are still prodigious.
+Most dishes evoke nostalgia, including our favorite white wine/lemon sauce-drenched veal piccata with capers and artichokes.
+There are surprises not found at old school red-sauce joints, too, like lunchtime’s surprisingly tasty Cuban sandwich. $$

 Le Griot de Madame John